 In future articles, I hope to address some of the other questions that members of the medical community have, including the role of St. David’s and women’s health care education.

 UT Provost Steven Leslie has established a Steering Committee for the medical school, comprised of representatives from UT, Ascension Seton and Central Health.
 Committee members are doing the substantial work of creating curriculum, seeking accreditation and building facilities, as well as seeking an inaugural dean.
 Three engagement groups have been established with the goal of providing feedback to the Steering Committee, delivering updates and receiving input from three key groups: the community, the women’s issues community and the medical community.

 The Medical Engagement Group has 34 members representing a wide number of specialties and types of medical and nursing practice, including Michelle Berger, president of the Travis County Medical Society.
 We welcome your comments and inquiries and are looking for opportunities to present to professional groups .
 We also plan “town hall meetings” for anyone interested.

 As a long-time member of the local medical community, I know that there is some anxiety about the impacts of the new medical school, faculty and graduate programs.

 There is great promise, too.
 Our goal is to ensure that the medical community has input as plans are made and that two-way communications are always in place.
 You can find information updated at the UT Austin Dell Medical School website and also on Facebook and Twitter.

-Dr. Jim Lindsey was Seton Healthcare Family’s chief medical officer for more than 20 years, following 13 years in the private practice of pulmonary medicine.
+Dr. Jim Lindsey was Ascension Ascension Seton’s chief medical officer for more than 20 years, following 13 years in the private practice of pulmonary medicine.
 Board certified in internal and pulmonary medicine, he is a fellow of the American College of Physicians and member of many professional physician organizations.